How Section 504 and 508 Impact Closed Captioning Requirements

 Section 508 and WCAG 2.0

 The World Wide Web Consortium’s collection of Web Content Accessibility Guidelines (WCAG) is quickly becoming the international standard for web accessibility.
-While WCAG is the most comprehensive accessibility guide, it has no legal backing in the United States.
+WCAG, the most comprehensive accessibility guide, had no legal backing in the United States until recently.
+The Section 508 Refresh directly references WCAG 2.0, thereby broadening its coverage to all content covered under Section 508.
+The refresh covers more documents, more technology, and more people, as WCAG specifies levels of compliance – Level A, Level AA, and Level AAA – in addition to testable provisions.

 Closed Captioning Requirements Under Section 508